The State of AI Browser Agents in 2025

 Other AI-Infused Browsers: It's notable that even established browsers have rushed to add AI:

-Opera’s Aria (discussed earlier) is available to all Opera users for free, offering real-time web-connected answers, content generation (even image generation via integrated DALL-E or similar), and agent-like tab commands .
+• Opera's Aria (in standard Opera) is available to all Opera users for free, offering real-time web-connected answers, content generation (even image generation via integrated DALL-E or similar), and agent-like tab commands .
 Opera has been steadily adding features, turning Aria into a versatile assistant that can even mimic writing style and handle coding help .

 Comparing Approaches: Autonomy vs Assistance, Generalist vs Specialist